- Topical Working Group

 If you are interested in joining the Business Council, please let the STAR office know.

-Currently, the Business Council is spearheading two legislative measures, HB 286 and SB 649.
-HB 286 is authored by Rep. Thompson of Pearland and SB 649 is authored by Sen. Zaffirini of Laredo, co-authored by Sen. Rodriguez of El Paso.
+The Business Council spearheaded two legislative measures, HB 286 and SB 649.
+HB 286 was authored by Rep. Thompson of Pearland and SB 649 was authored by Sen. Zaffirini of Laredo, co-authored by Sen. Rodriguez of El Paso.

-The bills are seeking the state to fund an end-market development plan and a comprehensive educational campaign focused on reducing contamination and the economic benefits from recycling.
-The bills are to be funded out of either the GR 5000 or the 549 accounts which are specifically meant to fund projects such as studies, plans, and education about waste diversion and industry development.
+SB 649 will have the state fund and create an end-market development plan and a comprehensive educational campaign focused on reducing contamination and the economic benefits from recycling.
+The bill is to be funded from the 549 account which is specifically meant to fund projects such as studies, plans, and education about waste diversion and industry development.

-If you want to get involved, contact your Representative and Senator and ask them to support our bills!
+If you want to get involved in future legislative measures, contact your Representative and Senator and ask them to support bills that are important to you and to the recycling industry!
 Don’t know who represents you?
 We made it simple to find out, click the button below!WHO REPRESENTS ME?

-Check out who some of our supporters are:OUR SUPPORTERS
+Check out who some of our supporters were for our SB 649 venture:OUR SUPPORTERS